matter-labs/zksync-era/docs/advanced/pubdata.md

 ```

-The main difference between the old and the new `CommitBlockInfo` is that we have essentially taken a few of the fields
+The main difference between the two `CommitBlockInfo` structs is that we have taken a few of the fields
 and merged them into a single bytes array called `totalL2ToL1Pubdata`.
 The contents of pubdata include:

 1. L2 to L1 Logs